 eligible to receive a few thousand dollars as part of my GI benefits.
 So, naturally,

-I decided to get my Commercial, Instrument, Multi-engine
+I decided to get my Commercial, Instrument, Multi-engine and Glider ratings.

 After I nearly crashed and